-Voice search is also increasing.
+Voice search is also increasing, which is why you need to optimize for voice search.
 Over 70% of those in a HubSpot survey had used voice search in the last month.
 Almost half of the population uses voice search to research products.
 Improved artificial intelligence (AI), including more natural speech patterns and better speech recognition, have enabled Alexa, Cortana, Google Assistant, and Siri to answer more questions.
 Let Tate Design help you create content that will answer questions about your business and your area of expertise.

 Tate Design has a well-earned and award-winning expertise in digital marketing and advertising including search engine marketing, online advertising, content marketing, and search engine optimization.
 Let us give you an advantage in the ever-changing world of search.
 Call us at 610.725.0702 or e-mail [email protected] to get started.